openmeteo/pthelma/doc/user/vaporize.rst

 be GeoTIFF files instead of numbers).
 For some variables, the input files are in different units than the default ones (hPa instead of kPa for pressure, W/m² instead of MJ/m²/h for solar radiation) and need to be converted (:confval:`unit_converter`).

-The calculation is performed once for each one of the sets of files that are in :confval:`base_dir`; for example, if inside `base_dir` there are files `temperature-2014-10-12-18-00+0200.tif`, `humidity-2014-10-12-18-00+0200.tif`, and so on (including variables named `wind_speed`, `pressure`, and `solar_radiation`), there will be a resulting file `evaporation-2014-10-12-18-00+0200.tif`; if there are files for other dates, there will be a result for them as well.
+If the :confval:`base_dir` contains ``tif`` files, the calculation is performed once for each one of the sets of files; for example, if inside :confval:`base_dir` there are files file:`temperature-2014-10-12-18-00+0200.tif`, file:`humidity-2014-10-12-18-00+0200.tif`, and so on (including variables named ``wind_speed``, ``pressure``, and ``solar_radiation``), there will be a resulting file file:`evaporation-2014-10-12-18-00+0200.tif`; if there are files for other dates, there will be a result for them as well.
 The calculation is performed only if the resulting file does not already exist, or if at least one of the input files has a later modification time.
 If there are any `evaporation-....tif` files without corresponding input files, they will be deleted.

+If the :confval:`base_dir` contains ``hts`` files, the calculation is performed for these time series.
+For example, if inside :confval:`base_dir` there are files file:`temperature.hts`, `humidity.hts`, and so on, there will be a resulting file file:`evaporation.hts`, overwriting any previously existing such file.

 CONFIGURATION FILE REFERENCE
 ============================